whatphilipcodes/whatphilipdoes/content/projects/entity.md

       to: https://inconvergent.net/generative/
 ---

-::project-header{:header=header :title=title :projectTags=projectTags}
-Existence as a constant process of transformation and evolution is reflected in the attempt to visually capture this metamorphosis through aesthetic derivatives of everyday objects.
+::project-header{:header=header :title=title :projectTags=projectTags :abstract="Existence as a constant process of transformation and evolution is reflected in the attempt to visually capture this metamorphosis through aesthetic derivatives of everyday objects."}
 ::

 ::image-display